-Option DDRA for Tektronix real-time oscilloscopes (DPO / MSO70000 Series, DPO7000 Series and DPO/MSO5000 Series ) is a software utility dedicated to automation and setup of measurements for testing DDR devices.
-The broad set of Measurements available in DDRA all conform to the JEDEC specs, but the user also has the option to customize many settings for measurement tasks on non-standard devices or system implementations.
-This software option currently supports DDR, DDR2, DDR3, DDR3L, DDR4, LPDDR, LPDDR2, LPDDR3, GDDR3, GDDR5.
+Option DDRA for Tektronix real-time oscilloscopes (DPO/ DSA70000 Series, MSO70000 Series, DPO7000 Series) is a software utility dedicated to automation and setup of measurements for testing DDR devices.
+The broad set of measurements available in DDRA all conform to the JEDEC specs, but the user also has the option to customize many settings for measurement tasks on non-standard devices or system implementations.
+This software option currently supports six different DDR technologies; DDR, DDR2, DDR3.
+LPDDR, LPDDR2, and GDDR3.
 Option DDRA works in conjunction with two other software packages on the Tektronix oscilloscope; Advanced Search & Mark (Option ASM, described above) and DPOJET Jitter and Eye Diagram Analysis Tools.
 These three utilities work together to create a powerful, flexible yet easy-to-use suite for DDR testing and debug.